Diploma in Business Translation and Interpretation Skills

 b) SkillsFuture Credit (SFC)

-- Receive an opening credit of S$500 that will not expire and periodic top-ups from the government to offset the tuition fee of approved skills-related courses.
+- Receive an opening credit of S$500 that will not expire from the Government to offset the tuition fee of approved skills-related courses.

 - Applicable only to Singapore Citizens.